UCLALibrary/uclalib_role_blacklight_capdeploy/README.md

 * `redis_port` - defines the port number where Redis is reachable
 * `sidekiq_num_threads` - defines the number of Sidekiq threads to maintain
 * `thumbnail_base_url` - defines the base URL path where Ursus should retrieve thumbnail image data (e.g. https://californica.example.com/)
+* `feature_flag` - defines OPTIONAL feature flag to use during the deployment process
 * `external_iiif_server_url` - defines the URL path where Ursus should retrieve IIIF server data (e.g. https://californica.example.edu/concern/works/)
 * `google_tag_manager_id` - (optional) - defines a Google Tag Manager key to be used within the server environment
 * `rollbar_api_token` - (optional) - defines the api token to use with the Rollbar error reporting tool